kinolag/traffic/README.md

 • view traffic points in selected `area`

-• see gradual evolution by modifying `year`
+• see gradual evolution by modifying `year` via custom slider

 • filter data by `vehicle type`

+• display an animated loader while data is being fetched

 The app is responsive and works on touch screen devices too.